ryanpeh/SmartNUS/docs/DeveloperGuide.md

 ![Find Command Class Diagram](images/developer-guide/FindClassDiagram.png)

 The FindCommandParser parses the user input into predicates that the `Question`s must match to be included in the `FilteredQuestionList`.
-Each condition is represented by a predicate that extends from Predicate<Question>.
-The three search parameters in the user input, name, tags and importance, are parsed and used to create the NameContainsKeywordsPredicate, TagsContainKeywordsPredicate and HasImportancePredicate respectively.
+Each condition is represented by a predicate that extends from `Predicate<Question>`.
+The three search parameters in the user input, name, tags and importance, are parsed and used to create the `NameContainsKeywordsPredicate`, `TagsContainKeywordsPredicate` and `HasImportancePredicate` respectively.

-`NameContainsKeywordsPredicate`: Checks if a `Question`'s `Name` contains all the given keywords `TagsContainKeywordsPredicate`: Checks if a `Question` contains at least one of the tags `HasImportancePredicate`: Checks if a `Question` has a particular `Importance` value
+`NameContainsKeywordsPredicate`: checks if a `Question`'s `Name` contains all the given keywords

+`TagsContainKeywordsPredicate`: checks if a `Question` contains at least one of the tags

+`HasImportancePredicate`: checks if a `Question` has a particular `Importance` value

 These predicates are passed from the `FindCommandParser` to the `FindCommand`.
 `FindCommand` composes these predicates into a logical AND of all predicates.
 When the `FindCommand` is executed,